-In this guide, we look at the most probable causes of an interior light fault.
-We also show you the best fixes, helping you get back on the road quickly.
+In this guide, I look at the most probable causes of an interior light fault.
+I also show you the best fixes, helping you get back on the road quickly.

 1. Door Not Closed